syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/FAQ/How-To-Bind-Pivot-Grid-With-Chart.md

 ## To persist the Chart series styles

-While the pivotgrid cell selection is changed,by default the chart series are rendered newly.
+While the pivot grid cell selection is changed,by default the chart series are rendered newly.
 But you can persist the chart series types and styles by invoking the [WireGrid](https://help.syncfusion.com/cr/windowsforms/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.PivotGridChartHelper~WireGrid(PivotGridControl,ChartControl,Boolean).html) helper method with 'true' parameter.

 {% tabs %}

 {% highlight c# %}

-//PivotChartHelper class acts as an interface to bind the datafrom grid to chart.
+//PivotChartHelper class acts as an interface to bind the data from grid to chart.
 PivotGridChartHelper helper = new PivotGridChartHelper();
 helper.WireGrid(this.pivotGridControl1, this.chartControl1, true);